-Multidisciplinary methods for organizing, collecting, and processing evaluative information; presentation of problems in evaluation methods of inquiry and use of methods from other disciplines to alleviate these problems.
+Multidisciplinary methods for organizing, collecting, and processing evaluative information: presentation and processing evaluative information; presentation of problems in evaluation methods of inquiry and use of methods from other disciplines to alleviate these problems.
 Emphasis will be on the transfer of appropriate methods and techniques to evaluation problems.

 EDUC-Y 637 Categorical Data Analysis (3 cr.)
-P: Two

-statistics courses at the graduate level (i.e., Y502 & Y604), or Consent of Instructor.
+P: Two statistics courses at the graduate level (i.e., Y502 & Y604), or Consent of Instructor.